 - Perishing Alt Rock Voice

-- Purple Prose: Ellipse saw her turning this into an art form, to express intangible feelings via concrete sentences.
+- Purple Prose: Ellipse saw Heap turning this trope into an art form, to express intangible feelings via concrete sentences.

 - Scatting: She loves this trope.